 Head Start provides educational, health and family services to preschool children ages 3-5 years old and their families.
 It is federally funded and free to income-eligible families.
 Eligibility criteria may include:

 The Head Start program offers center-based, in-home and full day/full year programs.

-Children ages 3-5 attend a developmentally appropriate classroom setting during the school year for 3.5 hours Monday-Thursday; 2 home visits and 2 conferences are completed each program year.
+Children ages 3-5 attend a developmentally appropriate classroom setting during the school year for 3.5 hours Monday-Thursday.
+Two home visits and two conferences are completed each program year.
 Center activities provide a variety of learning experiences that are appropriate to the age and individual needs of the children.
-Each day is spent exploring and experimenting through play, music, language activities, and physical activities.
-All activities are success oriented and enable children to grow intellectually, socially, and emotionally.
-Head Start meets one-third of the child's daily nutritional needs by providing breakfast and lunch, or lunch and a snack.
+Each day is spent exploring and experimenting through play, music, language activities and physical activities.
+All activities are success-oriented and enable children to grow intellectually, socially and emotionally.
+We provide breakfast and lunch or lunch and a snack.

-A Home Visitor meets with the family in the family’s home, once a week at a regularly scheduled time.
+A home visitor meets with you in your home once a week at a regularly scheduled time.
 Visits are 1.5 hours each week.
-They provide information regarding child development and guide parents in developmentally appropriate activities.
-Families enrolled in the Home Base program also have the opportunity to meet two times per month for a group socialization experience called PALS.
-PALS (Play and Learn Sessions) provide an opportunity for the child and parent to interact and build relationships in a specially designed environment.
+You will receive information regarding child development and will be guided in developmentally appropriate activities.
+You will also have the opportunity to meet two times per month for play and learn sessions (PALS), a group socialization experience.
+PALS provide an opportunity for you and your child to interact and build relationships in a specially designed environment.

-USD Head Start partners with licensed community childcare centers to provide Head Start services within their childcare setting.
-Families are eligible to enroll their child in this option if they are working and/or attending school or training and need to contract a minimum of 30 hours for childcare weekly.
-This Head Start option runs 12 months a year, 5 days a week.
-The cost of childcare is reduced as families are not charged for the Head Start services.
+We partner with licensed community childcare centers to provide Head Start services within their childcare setting.
+You are eligible to enroll your child in this option if you are working and/or attending school or training and need at least 30 hours of childcare weekly.
+This Head Start option runs 12 months a year, five days a week.
+The cost of childcare is reduced as you will not be charged for the Head Start services.